Lugas7/BlastCore/gameprog.md

 Another limitation of our teamwork is that due to misunderstanding documentation sometimes modules created by other teammates were misused by another teammate that misunderstood how it should be used.

 If we had planned better as a team for how to build our videogame with both better collaboration and better planning much of our issues could have been resolved.

-### practices that could have improved our workflow
+### Practices that could have improved our workflow
+Implemented code reviews, if we utilized the collaboration features in git more properly from the start we could have tied different issues to relevant branches and had peer-reviews to give feedback/squash bugs before merges generating a better but also more secure overall workflow.

 One way to improve the problems of communication and planning are in person meetings where we can get to know each other better.
 With in person meetings it can be easier to understand each persons goals and ideas for the game so that we could allocate responsibilities better.